tsahara/r7rs/content/procs.md

 % {\cf call-with-current-continuation} was coined in 1982.
 This name is
 % descriptive, but opinions differ on the merits of such a long name, and
 % some people prefer the name \ide{call/cc} instead.
-\todo{Shinn: Expand this history before restoring, possibly relegating to an appendix.}

 \end{rationale}

 %% \begin{note}